Open source · MIT licensed

 Language

-Everything in Vibescript is designed to be read at a glance — by your team, and by the models writing it.
+Ruby-like syntax, optional types, and built-in money, duration, and enum values.
+Everything is designed to be read at a glance, by your team and by the models writing it.

 fee = shipping_fee(speed, subtotal)